mariahcoleno/ImageAnnotationToolV2/sarcasm_annotation/README.md

 4. Install dependencies (if not already): `pip install -r requirements.txt`

 ### Run the Tool (Both Options):
-1. `python annotate_sarcasm.py`
+1. `python annotate_sarcasm.py` to:
+   - Open a GUI with sample entries.
    - Use "Sarcastic", "Not Sarcastic", or "Unsure" buttons to label each text.
+   - Store annotations in a SQL database and export to CSV.
    - Click "Undo" to revert the last annotation.

-   - Click "Export to CSV" to save labels to `sarcasm_labels.csv`.
-   - GUI exits when all 3 predefined texts are labeled.
+### Results
+- Annotation: Labels 3 text snippets as Sarcastic, Not Sarcastic, or Unsure.
+- Output: Generates sarcasm_labels.csv and sarcasm_labels.db
+- Note: GUI starts with "Labeled: 0/3'.

 ### Database Schema
 - **labels table**: